tommydangerous/slack-onboarding/README.md

 1. Keyboard Commands

 ## Accept Invitation
-You will receive an invitation in your email.
-It will look like this:
+You will receive an invitation in your email that looks like this:
 <img height=406 src="https://raw.githubusercontent.com/tommydangerous/slack-onboarding/master/slack-invitation-email.png" width=634 />

+Click **Join team**, then you will be redirected